Abhishekbhartii/Project_1/README.md

 TypeScript version = 2.2.0

 # Steps for running this project
-1.Clone the project to a local repository
+1.Clone the project to the location where you want the cloned directory to be made

 2.Install NPM (node_modules) using `npm install`